 Managing your psoriasis is possible

-As a chronic condition, there is no cure to psoriasis but recent advancements in disease management mean the signs and symptoms can be controlled.1 And while the exact cause of psoriasis is unknown, research has shown both a person’s immune system and their genetics play a role.2 Psoriasis often appears between ages 15-35 and affects both men and women equally.2
+As a chronic condition, there is no cure for psoriasis but the signs and symptoms can be controlled.1 While the exact cause of psoriasis is unknown, research has suggested both a person’s immune system and their genetics play a role.2 Psoriasis often appears between ages 15-35 and affects both men and women equally.2

 Psoriasis is more than skin deep

 Psoriasis is first and foremost a disease of the immune system.2 This means its characteristic plaques are formed due to an immune system response happening underneath the skin.3-6 Skin cells are activated by pathogenic, or inflammation-inducing cells causing skin cells to grow rapidly, forming plaques.3-6 This process becomes a self-perpetuating cycle, contributing to the chronic nature of the disease.3-6

 This inflammation can also result in other, related conditions: psoriatic arthritis (impacts the joints), nail psoriasis (characterized by changes in the nail bed such as pitting), Crohn’s disease (inflammation of the digestive tract), metabolic disease (increased blood pressure, high blood sugar, excess body fat).1,2

 It is important to talk to your doctor about all your symptoms—not just your skin—so they can best manage your disease.
 Get some tips on how to start this conversation.